The EU NFR Directive update and its impact on business

 In June 2019, the Non-Financial Reporting Directive (NFR Directive) is changing

 Introduced in 2014, the NFR Directive requires large companies to disclose certain information on the way they operate and manage social and environmental challenges.

 It aims to help investors, consumers, policy makers and other stakeholders to evaluate companies’ non-financial performance and encourage these companies to develop a responsible approach to business.

-The European Commission will publicly launch the changes to the NFR Directive at its stakeholder dialogue on sustainable finance on Monday 24th June*.
-Our webinar comes at an ideal time to discuss the impact of the NFR Directive and the implications for businesses.
+The European Commission publicly launched the changes to the NFR Directive at its stakeholder dialogue on sustainable finance on Monday 24th June*.
+Our webinar with Huhtamaki, ERM CVS and Novartis came at an ideal time to discuss the impact of the NFR Directive and the implications for businesses.

-* During the event, the Commission will publicly launch new guidelines for companies on how to report climate-related information.
-These guidelines are built on the proposals made by the Technical Expert Group (TEG) in January 2019.
+* During the event, the Commission publicly launched new guidelines for companies on how to report climate-related information.
+These guidelines were built on the proposals made by the Technical Expert Group (TEG) in January 2019.

 You will hear from a leading global provider of environmental, health, safety, risk and social consulting services, a global food packaging specialist and the ESG risk management solutions provider Datamaran.

 - Materiality, disclosure, and alignment with the other frameworks and regulations, such as the TCFD and COSO.